shawnbot/custom-elements/README.md

 ## Observed Attributes
 Observed attributes are attributes that fire the `attributeChangedCallback()` lifecycle method.
-If the custom element class has a (static) `observedAttributes` array, the underlying implementation will fire the callback for _only_ the listed attributes:
+If the custom element class has a (static) `observedAttributes` array, the callback will fire for _only_ the listed
+attributes:

 ```js
 // ES2015